-Tucker Marder is an artist and filmmaker currently living in Los Angeles.
-Working in a wide range of mediums including puppetry, film and landscape design, Tucker uses humor and absurdity to promote an exuberant environmental ethic.
+Tucker Marder is an artist living and working between Pittsburgh Pennsylvania and Long Island, New York.
+Working in a wide range of mediums including puppetry, film and horticulture Tucker uses humor and absurdity to promote an exuberant environmental ethic, countering pessimistic prevailing trends towards ecological hopelessness.
 He has exhibited at the National Aviary, Phipps Botanical Garden, and the Store Front for Art and Architecture.
-Tucker’s performance “STAMPEDE!”, comprised of over 200 live Crested Runner Ducks and large motorized abstract puppets premiered as part of the 2015 Parrish Art Museum’s Road Show.
+Tucker’s performance “STAMPEDE!”, comprised of over 225 live Crested Runner Ducks and large motorized abstract puppets premiered as part of the 2015 Parrish Art Museum’s Road Show.
 In 2016 he was named a Redford Center Grant Honoree.
 Tucker co-directed the film “The Tree Prophet” which won the audience choice awards for short documentary at the 2018 San Fransisco Independent Film Festival.
 He received his MFA from Carnegie Mellon University in 2016 and has been an artist in residence at the Robert Rauschenberg Foundation and SymbioticA at the university of Western Australia.
-Tucker is the founder of the Folly Tree Arboretum, a collection of over 200 rare and unusual trees intent on showcasing nature’s sense of humor.
+Tucker is the founder of the Folly Tree Arboretum, a collection of over 250 rare and unusual trees intent on developing new and engaging environmental storytelling.